 WE DEFEND YOUR PARENTAL RIGHTS & KEEP YOU INFORMED.

-Based in Marietta, GA, our team works closely with you to understand you and your children’s unique needs.
+Based in Marietta, GA, our team of child support lawyers work closely with you to understand you and your children’s unique needs.
 We thoroughly explain your options while helping you reach a support solution in your child’s best interests.

 Child Supports in Georgia: The Basics